 Type 2 diabetes affects a large number of people all over the United States.
-There are 29.1 million people in the United States who have diabetes, according to the American Diabetes Association.
-And 1.4 million of them are diagnosed each year.
+Approximately 30 million people in the United States have diabetes, according to the American Diabetes Association.
+And 1.5 million of them are diagnosed each year.

 Treating type 2 diabetes isn’t a one-step approach.
 Lifestyle changes and physical activity can help people with diabetes manage their blood sugar levels.
 Also, medications like basal insulin therapy can help improve quality of life.
 It can also help people with diabetes avoid long-term complications.

 Find out what basal insulin is and why your body needs it to have a healthy blood sugar level.

 Basal insulin is also called “background” insulin.
 The name describes the insulin released throughout the day to provide 24-hour coverage while fasting.
 Insulin allows glucose to go from the blood into the cells to use as energy and reduce excessive glucose production by the liver.

 Basal insulin also helps the body store fats and sugar for use between meals and overnight.
 It differs from “bolus” insulin, which is released in response to meals.

 People with type 1 and type 2 diabetes may have a problem making enough or any insulin.
 The liver pumps out glucose throughout the day.
 And a lack of basal insulin elevates blood sugar levels.
 This happens even during fasting periods like overnight.

 Diabetes management uses basal insulin therapy as part of the physiological approach to managing blood sugar levels.
 Endocrinologists commonly prescribe long-term or intermediate acting insulin to mimic the action of basal insulin.
 This insulin is used together with a short- or rapid-acting insulin.
 Many patients find it daunting and painful to take four injections every day.

 A single injection of long-term insulin is now preferred for people with type 2 diabetes.
 It can be used with oral diabetes medications or other types of non-insulin diabetes medications.